situmtech/ios-swift-library-wayfinding/DEVELOPMENT.md

 # SitumWayfinding develompent

+## Enable localizations in apps
+In order to see the localizations of the module WayFinding in the app, you must configure localization for the languages that you need to support.
+To do that in your app go to Project (click on root folder in project navigator) -> Info -> Localizations, and click in the `+` icon to add the language you want to support.

 ## Localization treatment
 To make localization easy [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) is used.
 You need to install it first before use https://github.com/Flinesoft/BartyCrouch#installation.
 There is a file `.bartycrouch.toml` in the root